arXiv/accessibility2024/source/forum-session-AI.md

 ## Participate

 - [Sign up](https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y){target="_blank"} for the accessibility forum
-- Enjoying the demo videos and have more questions?
+- Enjoyed the teaser video and have more questions?
 [Submit your questions](https://cornell.ca1.qualtrics.com/jfe/form/SV_bBqisDGVGcrzQeq) ahead of time.
-The presenters are eager to know your questions in advance so they can answer as many of them as possible during the session.
+The presenters are eager to hear from you in advance so they can answer as many of them as possible during the session.
 - Help get the word out by sharing this free and important event with your colleagues and other academic networks.
 Session posters and links are available on [the share page](/share).